 Key steps to creating a product instructional video

 If you are wondering how to make instructional videos, you are at the right place.
 Let's roll!

 Storytelling in a product intro video is key.

-A script will help you get the storytelling right, as well as structure your video in a way that is effective at reaching your audience.
+A script will help you get the storytelling right and structure your video in a way that is effective at reaching your audience.

-Generally speaking, a video script is a two-column document where you have a description of the scene going on the left, and reference to images, animations, facial expressions, and so on on the right, so you would know, for example, what kind of animation will appear when you are describing the fabric of the shoes you sell.
+Generally speaking, a video script is a two-column document where you have a description of the scene going on the left, and reference to images, animations, facial expressions, and so on on the right.
+This way, you would know, for example, what kind of animation will appear when you are describing the fabric of the shoes you sell.

 Use conversational language in your script.
 Don't make it formal.
 A friendly video is easier to consume and recall when it comes to product decisions.